Small field models with gravitational wave signature supported by CMB data: Inflationary models

 \section{Inflationary models}

-We focus on small field models of inflation in which inflation occurs near a flat feature, a maximum or a saddle point (see \cite{Boubekeur:2005zm} for a review).
-This class of models is interesting because they appear in many fundamental physics frameworks, effective field theory, supergravity \cite{yamaguchi} and string theory \cite{baumann} in successive order of complexity.
+Small field models of inflation in which inflation occurs near a flat feature, a maximum, or a saddle point are studied (see \cite{Boubekeur:2005zm} for a review).
+This class of models is interesting because they appear in many fundamental physics frameworks, effective field theory, supergravity \cite{Yamaguchi:2011kg} and string theory \cite{Baumann:2014nda} in successive order of complexity.
 Our focus on such models is also motivated by the expected properties of the moduli potentials in string theory.
+More generally speaking these type of models can be viewed as a Taylor expansion approach to other models \cite{Dodelson:1997hr}.
+A different more observable-oriented classification of models can be found in \cite{Schwarz:2004tz}, in which analysis our models fall into the toward-exit class.

-In general, inflation will occur in a multi-dimensional space, however, The results for multifield inflation cannot usually be obtained in a simple way.
+In general, inflation will occur in a multi-dimensional space, however, the results for multifield inflation cannot usually be obtained in a simple way.
 In many known cases it is possible to identify a-posteriori a single degree of freedom along which inflation takes place.
-To gain some insight about the expected typical results we can therefore use effective single field potentials.
+To gain some insight about the expected typical results effective single field potentials can be used.

 Generic small field models predict a red spectrum of scalar perturbations, negligible spectral index running and non-gaussianity.
-They also predict a characteristic suppression of tensor perturbations \cite{bendayan1}.
+They also predict a characteristic suppression of tensor perturbations \cite{BenDayan:2008dv}.
 Hence, they were not viewed as candidate models for high-$r$ inflation.
-The standard candidates for high-$r$ inflation are large field models of inflation.
+Large field models of inflation are thus the standard candidates for high-$r$ inflation.